 Companies and LLPs must maintain a register of People with Significant Control (PSC register).
 The information contained in the PSC register has to be filed with Companies House every year, as part of the confirmation statement.

 If the wrong information has been mistakenly submitted or company changes mean that the PSC register needs to be updated, Companies House must be notified.
 This can be done using the Companies House online service – or using form PSC04 for changes to details of a PSC (or another relevant PSC form).

-Form RP04 should also be submitted; this is used to notify Companies House of a second filing of a document that was properly delivered but contains inaccuracies which are showing on the register (see government guidance for more information).
+Form RP04 should also be submitted.
+This is used to notify Companies House of a second filing of a document that was properly delivered but contains inaccuracies that are showing on the register (see government guidance on second filing for more information).
 Limited Liability Partnerships (LLPs) should use form LL RP04 for this purpose.

 Wrong company type was formed